Automated canceR-on-A-CHip orgaN-specific metastatIc spreaD

 The complex time-dependent chain of events and cascades of biophysical and biochemical factors regulating tumor metastasis cannot be replicated using conventional in vitro cell models (such as transwell invasion and scratch/wound healing assays) nor in vivo animal models.

 The scientific and medical communities are striving to better understand the steps of metastatic spreading to devise strategies to stop its occurrence, especially in pediatric oncology.
-This is particularly critical in the case of Neuroblastoma, which is the most common and difficult to treat among tumors of preschool age, accounting for 15% of pediatric oncology deaths.
+This is particularly crucial in the case of Neuroblastoma, the most common and difficult to treat among tumors of preschool age, accounting for 15% of pediatric oncology deaths.

 Proposed Solution: ARACHNID